 According to the EPA, more than 640,000 facilities are potentially regulated under the SPCC regulations.
 Many of those must have a written SPCC plan.
 Not having an SPCC plan can and will hurt you.
 Compliance with SPCC regulations is more than environmental protection.
 It's also necessary to prevent penalties that could cost over $45,000 per day.

 SPCC-regulated facilities are subject to EPA inspections.
 In fact, the EPA performs hundreds of SPCC inspections annually!
 Having a complete and implemented SPCC Plan at a facility is essential to a successful inspection.

 SPCC plans also help save you time.
 By implementing your SPCC plan properly, you can provide effective training to employees and organize inspection checklists and records.
 It’s not enough to just write an SPCC plan—its procedures must be followed in order to comply with SPCC regulations!
 EPA inspectors are looking for implementation through proper spill prevention, spill response, training, documentation and recordkeeping, and spill containment measures when they visit a facility.

-Some of other SPCC compliance tools available through TRAC360 include:
+Some of the most used SPCC compliance tools available from BLR include:

 If you need an SPCC compliance solution, BLR has it!

 8 Things Your SPCC Plan May Be Missing

 SPCC Plans and Secondary Containment Options for Mobile Tanks